tifhsu88/envs130a-final-project/tab2.md

 ---
 ## Health standards
-Although there are current programs set in place to uphold health standards, older communities and disableded individuals are still not properly accounted for in considering basic human needs.
+Although there are current programs set in place to uphold health standards, older communities and disabeled individuals are still not properly accounted for in considering basic needs.

 ### Existing policies
 - Basic social insurance